zeevt/zeevt.github.io/json-streaming.md

 But the JSON library in python's standard library uses a lot of memory, because of the DOM API.

+A nice JSON library doing `write_data` could have accepted an output stream writer `w` and a dict that has [stream readers](https://python-zstandard.readthedocs.io/en/latest/decompressor.html#zstandard.ZstdDecompressor.stream_reader) for values, and decompressed the input in little chunks, json-escaped the string chunks and compressed them into the output.

+When doing `read_data()`, the input should be stream reader `r` and a factory that creates stream writers backed by io.BytesIO.
+The code can read chunks from r, decode keys, creates stream writers for each value using the factory, read and json-unescape the string values in chunks, write the unescaped chunks into the stream writers, then flush the close the stream writers and put the `bytes` returned by `BytesIO.getvalue()` into the result `dict`.
+I dind't find a nice abstraction for this so I made a less nice one, and it does support using real files instead of comrepessed buffers in memory.

 In a cursory search, I didn't find a nice SAX or StAX JSON library for python, so I solved my problem by writing specialized code for just this case, not a general purpose JSON library.